 Need to know

-- Induction cooktops may be more expensive than gas, but they have many benefits
+- Induction cooktops are generally more expensive than gas cooktops, but they have many benefits, including energy efficiency and precise temperature control

 Do: Wipe up spills quickly

-Messy cooks, listen up.
-If you spill anything on your ceramic or glass cooktop, be sure to wipe it up straight away (even if you follow the 'I cook, you clean' rule in your house).
-Because, once spills dry onto the cooktop, they can be hard to remove.
+Induction cooktops are generally the easiest type of cooktop to clean (particularly when compared to gas cooktops which have lots of fiddly bits).
+However, they should still be regularly cleaned, so if you spill anything on your induction cooktop, be sure to wipe it up straight away (even if you follow the 'I cook, you clean' rule in your house).
+Once spills dry onto the cooktop, they can be hard to remove.

-CHOICE kitchen expert Fiona Mair says: "Sugary spills must be wiped up quickly, as they can create an uneven surface on your glass and ceramic cooktop."
+CHOICE kitchen expert Fiona Mair says: "Sugary spills can stick to the glass and create an uneven surface on your glass cooktop.

 Don't: Use harsh cleaners on your cooktop